Nursery 2024 - 2025

 Homework:

-Our yellow Brainbuilder books are given out each Wednesday.
+Our purple Brainbuilder books are given out each Wednesday.
 They can be returned to school when the work is complete but we do ask that they are back in school the following Tuesday.

 Spare clothes:

-Each child in Nursery has their own tray.
-They are learning to keep their belongings in it.
+Each child in Nursery has their own tray for the children to keep their belongings in.
 Please make sure you send in a spare set of clothes in a bag that we can hang on your child's peg.
 Please make sure all items have your child's name on them.

 Independence: